DominicusBenacus/CarND-Path-Planning-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

+### Simulator
+You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).

+# Details about the simluation environment

 Here is the data provided from the Simulator to the C++ Program